Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 Ø Religion in Gaelic Ireland

 Ireland is known to be a Christian land; however, pre-Christianity had a different god, or gods, to worship.
-Gaelic Ireland was that time when Christianity had not arrived in most of Europe just yet.
+Gaelic Ireland was when Christianity had not arrived in most of Europe just yet.
 Paganism was the most dominant religion.
 The Gaels worshipped many gods and goddesses of the Tuatha de Danann.

 Paganism was also the religion of the ancestors of the Gaels.
 They seemed to have honoured their ancestors so much that they inherited their religion and believed in the Otherworld.
 There is much more to learn about Paganism.
-Pagans had their own notions, holidays, and superstitions.
+Pagans had their notions, holidays, and superstitions.

 The History of the Norse-Gaels

 The Origins of the Vikings went back to Norway and Scandinavia.
-The ones who settle in Gaelic Ireland, in particular, were of Norwegian origins.
+The ones who settled in Gaelic Ireland, in particular, were of Norwegian origins.
 They managed to take the power of the Kingdom of the Isles for around five centuries.

 The Raids of the Vikings